PULSEE: A software for the quantum simulation of an extensive set of magnetic resonance observables: Theoretical background

 where $\gamma$ is the gyromagnetic ratio of the spin, while $\hslash \mathbf{I}$ is the spin operator of the nucleus.
-The term $\mathcal{H}_Q$, on the other hand, represents the interaction between the electric quadrupole moment of the nucleus and the electric field gradient (EFG) generated by the surrounding electrons, and in the coordinate system of the principal axes of the EFG it reads:
+The term $\mathcal{H}_Q$ represents the interaction between the electric quadrupole moment of the nucleus and the electric field gradient (EFG), generated by the surrounding electrons, where